With both outdoor and indoor air pollution becoming a greater issue daily, it’s important to be informed.

 The Laser egg is relatively small and can be handheld.
 However, due to the sensors inside, it is also quite heavy.
 The shape of the product is an oval cut in half (think of an egg that has been cut through the middle).

 The flat face of the egg has an LCD screen which reports the air quality as well as the temperature.
 If preferred, it can also be set to show the weather forecast or humidity.
-However, the screen is not the main way you will be checking the air quality.
+However, the screen is not the main way you will be checking the air quality as it might be on the HI-300 air pollution monitor.

 This is because the Laser Egg is very connected.
 It connects to 2.4ghz WiFi and can be accessed through a dedicated app.
 What makes the egg stand out however, is the compatibility with Apple Homekit and IFTTT.